-Section 38(1)(b) - Personal data
+Section 38(1)(b) - applicant has asked for personal data of a third party

-This exemption applies to some of the information requested because it is personal data of a third party, i.e. names and contact details, and disclosing it would contravene the data protection 4 principles in Article 5(1) of the General Data Protection Regulation and in section 34(1) of the Data Protection Act 2018.
+An exemption under section 38(1)(b) of FOISA (personal information) applies to a small amount of the information requested because it is personal data of a third party, i.e. names of individuals, and disclosing it would contravene the data protection principles in Article 5(1) of the General Data Protection Regulation and in section 34(1) of the Data Protection Act 2018.
 This exemption is not subject to the 'public interest test', so we are not required to consider if the public interest in disclosing the information outweighs the public interest in applying the exemption.